๐ [PART 2] Spring Boot - Multiple datasource (database) with JDBC and JPA

 This code configures JPA (Java Persistence API) for the PostgreSQL datasource defined earlier.

-.
+The class is named DataSourceJPAConfigPostgreSQL.
 This aligns with its purpose: configuring JPA for the PostgreSQL datasource.

 It has three annotations: